 The early and strong support of Debra Oakman for demonstrating the benefits of the ‘regional team approach’ in the Comox Valley was a key to the success of CAVI-Convening for Action on Vancouver Island.
 Her support helped to lay the foundation for successfully launching the Georgia Basin Inter-Regional Education Initiative in 2012.
 Comox Valley activities and successes have stimulated interest and action in the vision for “Sustainable Watershed Systems, through Asset Management”.

 Design with nature, a whole-system approach, learn by doing and adapt.
 These three phrases capture the essence of how the Township builds neighbourhoods.
 “There are many staff members that have made this happen,” stated Mayor Jack Froese.
 “Council makes policy and we approve policies.
 And then it is our wonderful staff that carry out the policies.
 And so, I certainly want to recognize the work that they have done.”

 “The Directors concluded that it would be in the best long-term interests of the Partnership to make membership simple to administrate.
-Any individual with an interest in green infrastructure and/or water sustainability can become a member of the Partnership.
-All that individuals need do is go to ‘waterbucket.ca’ and follow the instructions to Become a Member," states Peter Law.
+Any individual with an interest in green infrastructure and/or water sustainability can become an associate member of the Partnership.
+All that individuals need do is go to ‘waterbucket.ca’ and follow the instructions to receive the Partnership’s weekly e-Newsletters,” states Peter Law.

 “The Regional District of Nanaimo’s water sustainability goals have meshed very well with those of the Partnership over the many years we have worked together.
 The working relationship enhances the ability of both organizations to reach their common goals in water sustainability while supporting each other.
 A highlight of that relationship was being part of the Inter Regional Education Initiative, an excellent forum for learning and passing on hard won experience,” stated Mike Donnelly.